Deutsche Bahn: Background: the Deutsche Reichsbahn

-Originally, DBAG had its headquarters in Frankfurt am Main but moved to Potsdamer Platz in central Berlin in 1996, where it occupies a 26-storey office tower designed by Helmut Jahn at the eastern end of the Sony Center and named Bahntower.
+Originally, DBAG had its headquarters in Frankfurt am Main but moved to Potsdamer Platz in central Berlin in 1996, where it occupies a 26-storey office tower designed by Helmut Jahn at the eastern end of the Sony Centre and named Bahntower.
 As the lease was to expire in 2010, DB had announced plans to relocate to Berlin Hauptbahnhof, and in 2007 a proposal for a new headquarters by 3XN Architects won an architectural competition which also included Foster + Partners, Dominique Perrault and Auer + Weber.
-However, these plans were put on hold due to the financial crisis of 2008, and the Bahntower lease was extended.
+However, these plans were put on hold due to the 2008 financial crisis, and the Bahntower lease was extended.
 Construction of the new headquarters building was started in 2017 under the title "Cube Berlin" according to the designs by 3XN.
 Finished in February 2020, the Cube will house the legal offices of Deutsche Bahn, but not become the main headquarters.